-It seems like every company is now making a smartwatch — or, in the case of Google, a smartwatch platform for other companies to build on — but only Apple consistently makes the best smartwatches you can buy.
-Samsung is nipping at Apple’s heels with the launch of the Galaxy Watch Active 2, a beautiful new smartwatch with built-in sleep-tracking, advanced workout-tracking and an ECG sensor for diagnosing atrial fibrillation.
+Samsung is nipping at Apple’s heels with the Galaxy Watch Active 2, a beautiful smartwatch with built-in sleep-tracking, advanced workout-tracking, above-average battery life and an ECG sensor for diagnosing atrial fibrillation.
 (One caveat: That last feature doesn’t work at launch, but will be turned on later.)

 In the design department, Samsung wins by a mile.
 This is the smartwatch I actually want to wear.
 Apple’s watchOS 6 delivers a slew of features that Samsung can’t match (yet), but the Galaxy Watch Active 2 is still one of the few Android smartwatches you’ll want to buy.
 Bonus: The Galaxy Watch Active 2 also works with iOS, so if you don’t want to be locked into a platform, this is a better alternative than the Wear OS options out there.